 Water more frequently when you first plant your herbs, then slowly lessen how many times you water them.
 Containers generally need more water than ground plants, since containers cover less ground and dry up faster.

 Don’t water too much or you will drown your plants.
 Watering can be tricky when you are first starting out.
 To encourage roots to grow deep in the soil, give your plants large amounts of water at one time, then wait until the soil is dry before watering again.

 Herbs are a great way to add flavor to recipes, especially when you grow them!
 Oregano tastes great when its fresh and picked for pizza.
 Cilantro adds a wonderful taste to salsa, pico de gallo, and other Mexican dishes.

 Thyme and rosemary are excellent to sprinkle on steak.
 Add some mint to water and other drinks for a little taste.
 There are plenty more foods to add herbs to as well!

-I hope this has inspired you to start an herb garden outdoor.
+I hope this post on how to start an herb garden outdoor has inspired you to start growing herbs.
 What herbs are you planning on growing and using in your recipes?
 Let me know in the comments section below!